← BACK Blog // UnSteadyRing

 Parkinson's is not just a movement disorder; it is a systemic failure that heavily impacts the autonomic nervous system.
 Tracking a tremor without physiological context is like looking through a keyhole.

-By fusing ground-truth finger kinematics with autonomic vitals, we map the entire biological footprint of a medication cycle in real-time.
+By fusing finger kinematics with autonomic vitals, the system is designed to map the entire biological footprint of a medication cycle in real time.

 The Glass Box Philosophy